 • they bend their head backwards

-• they roll their eyes rolling back so only the white part can be seen.
+• their eyes can roll back so only the white part of the eyes can be seen.

 Your child will not be able to answer you if they are having a febrile convulsion.
 Convulsions may last for several minutes (usually less than 5 minutes and rarely more than 15 minutes).